 The synonymous relationship between Israel and the pomegranate can be seen through the many depictions on the streets, in stores, and hanging on walls of Israeli homes.
 The pomegranate has become a symbol of Israel, and artists depict it in a variety of ways.

-Introduce sample depictions of the pomegranate in art.
-Now have students create their own.
+- Introduce sample depictions of the pomegranate in art.
+Let students imagine how they would create their own.
 How is it designed?
 What materials are you using and why?
 What does your pomegranate symbolize?

-Where else can you find the pomegranate in Israel? (hint: the old 10 agorot coin and the current 2 shekel coin – see our "Things We Carry" post)
+- Where else can you find the pomegranate in Israel? (hint: the old 10 agorot coin and the current two-shekel coin – see our "Things We Carry" resource.)

-What plants/fruits/nature are symbols in America and Israel?
+- What plants, fruits, or other elements of nature are symbols in America and Israel?
 Why do you think America has the symbols it does?
 Why do you think Israel has the symbols it does?

 "Low Hanging Fruit"

-Pomegranates grow on trees and as they become heavier they approach the ground.
+Pomegranates grow on trees and as they become heavier, they approach the ground.
 Some scholars speculate that the pomegranate was the forbidden fruit offered to Eve in the Garden of Eden.
-When discussing themes related to Rosh Hashanah (cycles, new harvest, rebirth), trees and the fruits they spawn are a seamless transition.
+When discussing themes related to Rosh Ha'shanah (cycles, new harvest, rebirth), trees and the fruits they bear fit right in.